ArPiRobot/ArPiRobot-Toolchain/README.md

 - In the `Paths and misc options` disable "render the toolchain readonly"

-- In `Paths and misc options` add the following build compiler flags `-Wno-error=missing-attributes`
+- In `Paths and misc options` add the following build and host compiler flags `-Wno-error=missing-attributes`

 - Save the configuration and exit.